-Our Firm Handles Challenging Brain Injury Claims in North Carolina
+Handling Complex Brain Injury Claims In North Carolina

-The Brain Injury Association of North Carolina (BIANC) reports that 43,000 NC residents are currently living with traumatic brain injury (TBI).
+The Brain Injury Association of North Carolina (BIANC) reports that 43,000 North Carolina residents are currently living with traumatic brain injury (TBI).
 Sadly, many of these cases could have been avoided had individuals or corporations acted responsibly.
-During our 29 years of practice, Hensley Cloninger, P.C. has witnessed the tragic consequences to TBI victims and their families, and we have held negligent parties accountable for the devastating losses our clients suffered.
+During our more than 30 years of practice, Hensley Cloninger & Greer, P.C., has witnessed the tragic consequences to TBI victims and their families, and we have held negligent parties accountable for the devastating losses our clients suffered.

 Because our firm focuses exclusively on personal injury plaintiffs’ representation, we are equipped to handle the most challenging head injury claims.
 If you or your loved one has sustained a head injury, our lawyers help you get the compensation you need to get the best care you can and to support a better quality of life.